wallarm/product-documentation/docs/user-guides/settings/account.md

 ![!Two-factor authentication page overview][img-2fa-page]

 !!! info "Compatibility"
-    You can use any application or device that supports Time-Based One-Time Password Algorithm (RFC6238) to generate one-time codes.
+    You can use any application or device that supports Time‑Based One‑Time Password Algorithm (RFC6238) to generate one‑time codes.